 Denzel Washington turned down the title role, saying he was skeptical of working with a first-time director.
 George Clooney also originally turned it down for the same reason.
-Clooney upon meeting Gilroy, realized that they were both on the same page regarding the film two hours into their meeting, prompting Clooney to star.
+Clooney met Tony Gilroy, realized that they were both on the same page two hours into the meeting, and agreed to star.

 Committed to a fully developed back story, director Tony Gilroy spent a good deal of time establishing the details of "Realm and Conquest" with production designer Kevin Thompson.
-The director explains that right from the beginning, when he first read the script, he could tell that "Realm and Conquest" was going to be a key prop.
-In the movie it's a metaphor for truth and justice.
-In creating the details of the fictional novel, Thompson generated original visuals inspired by German Expressionistic images cut from wood blocks, and Gilroy wrote the first two pages for three chapters of the book.
-They even went as far as designing a "Realm and Conquest" card game for a scene between Henry and Michael.
-Thompson offers, "This detail was important to Tony because, in his own life, novels and games similar to 'Realm and Conquest' allow him to connect with his son in a meaningful way."
+Gilroy explained that right from the beginning, when he first read the script, he could tell "Realm and Conquest" was going to be a key prop.
+In the movie, it's a metaphor for truth and justice.
+To create the details of the fictional novel, Thompson generated original visuals inspired by German Expressionistic images cut from wood blocks, and Tony Gilroy wrote the first two pages for three chapters of the book.
+They even designed a "Realm and Conquest" card game for a scene between Henry and Michael.
+Thompson said, "This detail was important to Tony because, in his own life, novels and games similar to 'Realm and Conquest' allow him to connect with his son in a meaningful way."

 Early on in the process of making this film, director Tony Gilroy secured Sydney Pollack as one of the producers.
 Gilroy said in an interview, regarding Pollack, "He read the script and wanted to direct it himself, and I told him I was saving it for me."

 Tony Gilroy grew up in Orange County, New York, about 65 miles north of New York City.
-In the film, Michael Clayton graduated from Washingtonville Central High School in 1977.
+Michael Clayton's home is in Blooming Grove, NY.
 Gilroy graduated from Washingtonville High School in 1974.
-Clayton's home is in Blooming Grove, NY.
+Clayton graduated from Washingtonville Central High School in 1977.
 The scene where Michael boards a private jet was filmed at Stewart International Airport in Newburgh, NY.
 The pivotal car accident was filmed at the Moodna Viaduct in Salisbury Mills, NY.

 The trivia items below may give away important plot points.

-The Mercedes-Benz S-Class sedan that is blown up in this film was first used in filming of The Devil Wears Prada (2006).
-For the earlier film it was cut in two for use in process shots featuring Meryl Streep and Anne Hathaway.
-It was then welded back together and repainted in order to be blown up in Michael Clayton (2007).
-The car's preparation was featured on Shooting Cars (2006).
+The Mercedes-Benz S-Class sedan that is blown up in this film was first used in filming The Devil Wears Prada (2006).
+It was cut in two for use in process shots featuring Meryl Streep and Anne Hathaway.
+It was then welded back together and repainted to be blown up in this film.
+Shooting Cars (2006) featured the car's preparation.